VerticalRelevance/IdentityFoundations-Blueprint/HighPrivilegeRoleAlerting/README.md

 $ pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code.
+Bootstrap the cdk app.

 ```
-$ cdk synth
+cdk bootstrap
 ```

-You can now begin exploring the source code, contained in the hello directory.
-There is also a very trivial test included that can be run like this:
+At this point you can deploy the CDK app for this blueprint.

 ```
-$ pytest
+$ cdk deploy --all
 ```

+## Development/Contribution

-To add additional dependencies, for example other CDK libraries, just add to
+To add additional dependencies, for example other CDK libraries, just add
-your requirements.txt file and rerun the `pip install -r requirements.txt`
+them to your `requirements.txt` file and rerun the `pip install -r requirements.txt`
 command.

-## Tutorial
-See [this useful workshop](https://cdkworkshop.com/30-python.html) on working with the AWS CDK for Python projects.
+It is preferable to use `pip freeze -r requirements.txt > requirements.txt`
+to generate `requirements.txt` with every required package and the required
+version of each rather than adding the package to requirements.txt without a
+version specfifier.
+Just make sure to edit the `-e <github URL>` line to be `-e .`
+before committing, since `pip freeze` freezes the exact GitHub commit hash URL for
+installation, which could break your setup in the future.

 ## Useful commands